Medicare for diabetes management

 Photo of a man using a laptop

 To make things easier, sign up for scheduled orders for ongoing shipments.
-We will still need to speak with you before the shipment is sent.
+We still need to connect with you before the shipment is sent.

 Speaking with a specialist